 In January 1987, the Autry entered into a 50-year ground lease with the City of Los Angeles (the "City") for the use of certain land in Griffith Park for the specific purpose of operating a museum.
 In exchange for offering public programs in the Autry's facilities, the Autry pays the City \$1 per year.
 The lease expires in January 2037 unless extended by mutual agreement between the City and the Autry.
 The Autry, pursuant to certain conditions, has the right to terminate the lease upon one year's written notice to the City.
 The Autry recognized the benefit of this lease agreement as a land lease asset and as revenue with donor restrictions.
-The net present value of the future contribution benefit was computed at a discount rate based upon prevailing rates at the time the lease agreement at \$340,428 per year (Note 12) and recognizes an offsetting in-kind donation released from restriction of the same amount in the statements of activities.
-The value of the land lease asset at December 31, 2021 and 2020 was \$5,106,348 and \$5,446,776, respectively.
+The net present value of the future contribution benefit was computed at a discount rate based upon prevailing rates at the time the lease agreement commenced.
+The Autry has established the fair market value of the in-kind rent under the agreement at \$340,428 per year and recognizes an offsetting in-kind donation released from restriction of the same amount in the statements of activities.
+The value of the land lease asset at December 31, 2022 and 2021 was \$4,765,920 and \$5,106,348, respectively.